bullhornfixie/CV-1/README.md

 ## Skills

+### Problem Solving
+When I launched an outsourced paraplanning company in financial services, we handled large volumes of client data via email or Dropbox.
+I could see this was a) not secure and b) difficult to manage.
+All my other competitors were using this method and I needed an alternative solution which was low cost but offered the functionality needed.
+Eventually, I found a startup called Clinked who offered a client portal and they agreed to white label this for me on a start up price.
+I integrated this portal into the website and we quickly gained a competitive edge with larger clients who had concerns over secure data sharing - problem solved.

 ### Communication
 My greatest lesson in the art of being a fantastic communicator was during my Skipper training, at the helm of a 42ft yacht in challenging Atlantic sailing conditions with a crew of 3.
 Every gybe, tack, captains log, change of course required communication between myself and the crew.
 I was taught communication needs to be frequent, clear, and concise.
 It stuck with me.